ten1ser/dcnitro/README.md

 Selfbots are strictly against Discord's Terms of Service.
 Use this script at your own risk, and only on test accounts that you are willing to lose.

 ## Contributing 🤝

+If you appreciate my hard work and would like to support me, you can do so with any amount on PayPal: [paypal.me/JakubAmbrus](https://paypal.me/JakubAmbrus)

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.